Save 15% on Your First Purchase!

 Key Article Insights

-• Toenail removal surgery carries infection risks; monitor for excessive redness, swelling, pain, and discharge.
+• It is important to watch after the signs of infection after toenail removal surgery, because toenail removal surgery carries infection risks.
+Monitor for excessive redness, swelling, pain, and discharge.

 • Expect some redness at 2 weeks, improvement at 3 weeks, and substantial healing at 1 month post-surgery.